-Our NEOs are generally entitled to the benefits generally available to full-time Company employees, including, without limitation: 401(k), disability, dental vision, group sickness, accident and/or health insurance programs of the Company as well as any other fringe benefit programs that may be established by the Company for which the NEOs are eligible.
-We believe many of these benefits are required to remain competitive with our competitors for executive talent.
+Our NEOs are eligible for the benefits generally available to full-time Company employees, including, without limitation: 401(k), disability, dental vision, group sickness, accident and/or health insurance programs of the Company as well as any other fringe benefit programs that may be established by the Company.
+We believe many of these benefits are required to remain competitive in attracting and retaining executive talent.